scsm-ua/kirtan-guide-en/songs/emona-durmati-samsara-bhitore.md

     rukma-varṇa vipra-suta mahāprabhu nāme, nadīyā mātāya,
     soṅge bhāi avadhūta

-“To fulfil the promise of the Vedas, the son of a *brāhmaṇ* , bearing the Name Mahāprabhu of golden com- plexion, has descended with His brother, the avadhūt Ni- tyānanda.
+“To fulfil the promise of the Vedas, the son of a *brāhmaṇ* , bearing the Name Mahāprabhu of golden complexion, has descended with His brother, the avadhūt Nityānanda.
 Together They have overwhelmed all of Nadia with divine ecstasy.

 #### 5